 That said, even verified projects vary in ‘quality’ which is why we also look for the following criteria.

 The credits we buy must be ‘additional’, which means that the project would not have been possible or viable without the sale of carbon offset credits, even if the project reduces emissions below what they would have been in the project’s absence.

 For example, some renewable energy projects are not additional, because the sale of carbon credits is not necessary to fund the development and operations of the project.
 This is because technology is becoming more cost effective and government funding and/or regulation is making the transition to renewable energy inevitable.
 The renewable energy projects that trace supports operate in countries where these projects require additional funding from credits to make them possible.

 One carbon credit represents 1 tonne of CO2 removed or avoided from the atmosphere, which directly contributes to the UN Sustainable Development Goal (SDG) 13 - Climate Action.

 The good news is that projects often have ancillary economic and social benefits meaning they contribute to multiple UN SDGs!

-For example, a large-scale wind project based in Turkey provides more country level benefits such as better access to clean technologies, local employment opportunities, more energy independence and increased social stability.
+For example, a large-scale wind project based in Turkey provides more country-level benefits such as better access to clean technologies, local employment opportunities, more energy independence and increased social stability.
 A water borehole project in Rwanda benefits people at a community level.
-It reduces the need to burn wood to purify water, meaning less wood is required helping to decrease deforestation and saving families money, and less time is needed for collecting wood providing more opportunities for schooling and social activities.
+It reduces the need to burn wood to purify water, meaning less wood is required helping to decrease deforestation and families save money, and less time is needed for collecting wood providing more opportunities for schooling and social activities.

 Gold Standard has created an impact framework that analyses the benefits of projects across all the UN SDGs.
 Here are some examples for a biogas and wind project: